The official IELTS by IDP app is here! Download it today.

 IELTS is of two types- IELTS Academic test, which is taken by students, and IELTS General Training test, which is taken by employers and professionals.
 The Listening and the Reading sections remain the same, while the Writing and the Speaking sections are different.

-IELTS can be taken on a computer, or in the form of a paper-based test.
+IELTS can be taken on a computer, or in the form of a IELTS on Paper test.
 The only difference is that in the computer-based test, the candidates answer the Reading, Writing, and Listening sections on the computer.
 The Speaking test is done in a face-to-face interview with the examiner, either immediately before or after the other sections.
 The IELTS on Computer results within 2 days of taking the exam.

 How to prepare for the IELTS